Learn how the Bunch makes family biking accessible for families with medical or adaptive needs

 Here at Bunch, we love how bike riding can bring families together – and turn errands and commuting into an awesome outdoor adventure.

 What we love even more is that family biking is inclusive.
-The right cargo bike (or cargo trike!) can make it a lot easier for kids with medical or adaptive needs to enjoy a family bike ride and have fun outdoors.
+The right cargo bike can make it a lot easier for kids with disabilities or other special needs to enjoy a family bike ride and have fun outdoors.

 Erica Schutz and son Alex enjoying a beautiful day in their Bunch!